 I was born and raised in Philadelphia.
 I first discovered my passion for teaching when I was 5 years old.
 It amazed me to watch my teacher write on the chalk board, give out stickers and interact with children.
 I used to go home and write on the walls with crayon, “teaching” my baby dolls what I learned in school!
 In May 2016 I graduated from Clarion University with a B.A. in History and a minor in Black Studies.
 I chose to study History to get a better understanding of my culture and how influential I could be to the youth and society.
 Since graduating, I’ve worked at several child care facilities as a teachers assistant.
 In addition, I worked as a Therapeutic Support Staff in early intervention classrooms.
 This pass summer I worked as a counselor in the Redbud room!
 On my spare time I love to crochet, watch Netflix, travel, dance and watch hair and makeup tutorials.
 I love working for CCS because the support is so genuine and helpful.
 Although I resist the urge to write on walls anymore, teaching children is still my passion!

 Jarrod has worked in early childhood education for over a dozen years.
 He has a passion for helping young children develop the social and emotional skills that are the foundation of lifelong learning and success.
 In addition to working as a preschool teacher for seven years, Jarrod has consulted privately with the families of young children, taught early childhood education classes at several community colleges, and led workshops at national early childhood conferences.
 He’s published several articles in national journals, and his book I’m Okay: Building Resilience in Young Children is available on Amazon.
 He holds a master’s degree in early childhood education from San Francisco State University.
 You can find more about his early childhood pursuits at jarrodgreen.net.
 He lives with his wife Amelia and his son Henry in west Philly where they sing in a choir and host sing-alongs, cook fancy foods, play board games, and take walks in the woods with their dog Watson.
-Henry has just started in the Redbud classroom.
+Henry is in his second year at CCS, in the Oak room.

 Stephanie has worked in early childhood education and finance since graduating from the University of Texas in 2008.
 Originally from Central Texas, Stephanie joined the CCS team after moving to Philadelphia in 2013.
 Her experience ranges from teaching infants and toddlers to bookkeeping for non-profits.
 In her free time, Stephanie enjoys gardening, music-making and photography.